Damirbek45/pyASCI/README.md

 ### Usage

 1. Click the **Select** button to choose a media file (image or video).
 2. For video and image select a font chars size, resolution(original or fullscreen) and save file or not.
-For video, select a CPU Usage(renders faster but uses more resources) and render options(on a fly or pre-render)
+For video, select a CPU Usage(renders faster but uses more CPU resources) and render options(real-time or pre-render)
 3. ASCII version will be opened in full screen after rendering, video will loop infinitely
 4. Press **ESC** to exit.